Rule 1: General governance policies of the Quebec Press Council

 8.27 Electronic Voting on Request – A Director may, upon written request (by mail, facsimile transmission or e-mail) justifying their absence from a meeting of the Board of Directors for bona fide and exceptional reasons, request that voting on certain matters on the agenda of the meeting be conducted by electronic means.
 This mechanism, as well as its timing, shall require the approval of two-thirds of the members present at the meeting.

-This request shall be delivered to the Executive Secretary in advance of the meeting and shall identify the specific agenda items for which electronic voting is requested.
+This request shall be delivered to the Secretary General in advance of the meeting and shall identify the specific agenda items for which electronic voting is requested.

-In advance of the vote by electronic means, the Executive Secretary shall provide the members with a summary of the discussions held on the agenda items covered by the request.
+In advance of the vote by electronic means, the Secretary General shall provide the members with a summary of the discussions held on the agenda items covered by the request.

 8.28 Teleconferencing – The Directors may, if all of them consent, take part in a meeting of the Board of Directors by means of such conference facilities as permit all persons participating in the meeting to communicate orally with each other.
 They shall then be deemed to have attended the meeting.